-- The buyer receives collateral to hedge his credit risk on his seller. - The buyer can diversify his credit risk by taking collateral issued by a third party whose credit risk is uncorrelated with the credit risk of the seller. - Collateralisation can not only reduce the credit risk arising from lending but can also mitigate the liquidity risk.
-Where a buyer is given liquid collateral, he can meet any unforeseen need for liquidity during the life of the repo by selling on the collateral to a third party, either through another repo or an outright sale (he would, of course, subsequently have to buy the same type of collateral back in order to return it to repo counterparty at the end of the repo).
+- The buyer receives collateral to hedge his credit risk on the seller. - The buyer can diversify his credit risk by taking collateral issued by a third party whose credit risk is uncorrelated with the credit risk of the seller. - Collateralisation can not only reduce the credit risk arising from lending but can also mitigate the liquidity risk.
+Where a buyer is given liquid collateral, he can meet any unforeseen need for liquidity during the life of the repo by selling the collateral to a third party, either through another repo or an outright sale (he would, of course, subsequently have to buy the collateral back in order to be able to return it to repo counterparty at the end of the repo).

-For borrowers of cash (repo sellers), because collateralisation reduces the risks to the buyer, repo offers a cheap and potentially more plentiful source of funding.
+For borrowers of cash (repo sellers), repo offers a cheap and potentially more plentiful source of funding, because the collateral they provide to the lenders (repo buyers) reduces the risks to the latter.